 Posted in: Energy, Global Warming

-Tags: wind power, production tax credit, economic development, Power plant carbon standards, renewable electricity standards, solar power, Master Limited Partnerships, Clean Power Plan
+Tags: economic development, Master Limited Partnerships, Power plant carbon standards, production tax credit, renewable electricity standards, solar power, The Clean Power Plan, wind power

 Support from UCS members make work like this possible.
 Will you join us?
 Help UCS advance independent science for a healthy environment and a safer world.